karenlmasters/ASTR204JupyterAssignments/README.md

 # ASTR204JupyterAssignments
-Jupyter Notebook Assignments Used for ASTR204 (in Fall 2019 Semester at Haverford College)
+Jupyter Notebook Assignments Used for ASTR204 (in Fall 2019 and 2021 Semesters at Haverford College)

 To run these you need:
 * matplotlib